Learning Interpretable Models with Causal Guarantees: Conclusion

 \section{Conclusion}

 We have proposed a general framework for learning interpretable models with causal guarantees.
-A number of directions remain for future work.
-Most importantly, as with previous work, our approach makes the strong ignorability assumption.
-The predominant approach to avoiding this assumption is to use instrumental variables.
-Incorporating these ideas with the instrumental variables framework could enable causal guarantees without strong ignorability.
+A key direction for future work is designing oracle models that do not rely on strong ignorability to obtain provable guarantees.